parsah/bioinformatics/README.md

 * ORF and GO->OBO analysis

 * Reg-ex conversion script for cis-element plant DB, PLACE.
+New script for converting XML file -> regular expression. (see regex_generator folder for details)